The Perfect Shower Routine for Glowing Skin

 Step six: Exfoliate using a gentle scrub, then shave your legs

 Since I already went in with the dry brush, I like to use a gentle scrub so as to not irritate my skin.
 I prefer things with oils and granular substances in them (like sugar or salt) because they’re more natural but also work to remove excess dead skin.
 I like to do this right before I shave my legs because the oils serve kind of as a shaving cream and your skin feels super buttery right after you’re done (and even after the shower).
+I’d say I do this two or three times a week.

 Step seven: Rinse your conditioner out, then wash your face